HamzaDogann/TODO-LIST-PROJECT/README.md

 Plan ekleyebilir, silebilir veya planlarınızı arayabilirsiniz.
 Hata ve ya açık görürseniz lütfen benimle iletişime geçin.

 EN / Hello, in this project, I designed a medium level web application where you can keep your daily plans and schedules.
-You can add, delete or search for plans. if you see error or bug, Please contact me.
+You can add, delete or search for plans. if you see error or bug, Please contact me..